SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 The object being referred to depends on how this is being used/called, hence the ``this`` keyword refers to different objects depending on how it is used.

 The ``this`` keyword in a method lets us reference other properties on the object.
 If you are inside an object of some sort, the ``this`` will be that object, if not it will be the global object(window).

+## Parameters

+Parameters are placeholders/labels/inputs a function expects.

+Parameters are like pseudo-variables that call the values that are passed in as arguments.
+For example (x, y) are parameters.

+## Arguments

+Arguments are actual values passed to the function which are usually assigned to the parameter.

+Arguments are also the actual values a function is called with.
+For example (2,3) are aguments.